AbdelmajidBen/Uber/README.md

 # Uber Project

 Welcome to the Uber Project!
-This is a React Native app developed for iOS.
-The app simulates some functionalities similar to Uber.
+This is a React Native app developed for iOS that simulates some functionalities similar to Uber.

 ## Project Link